Manuel Gregorio Acosta: Career

 During the height of the worker's rights movement, Acosta's portrait of Cesar Chavez was reproduced on the cover of Time magazine on July 4, 1969.
 The original portrait is now part of the National Portrait Gallery's permanent collection.

-Acosta moved his studio home in order to make his way for a new highway, so he built a new adobe building at 366 Buena Vista.
+Acosta moved his studio home in order to make way for a new highway, and built a new adobe building at 366 Buena Vista.